davepinch/pinchy.cc/content/topics/works/t/terry-gilliam/12-monkeys/12-monkeys.md

 ---
 title: "12 Monkeys"
+directed by:
+film of:
-directed by: Terry Gilliam
+  - Terry Gilliam
+  - dystopian
+  - science fiction
 next in dystopia: The Fifth Element
 tags:
-  - dystopian
-  - science fiction
   - film
 ---